alishasrivas/Coordin8/team/m3/joshua-swaida/feature-sequence-diagram.md

     H-->D
     G-->I[clearTimeInputs method is called, resetting all the time input fields to be empty] G-->J[List item and corresponding delete button are added to the DOM, updating the UI and displaying the list item on the user's screen]
-    J-->K[If user clicks Delete button, the List Item is removed from the DOM]
+    J-->K[If user clicks Delete button, the List Item is removed from the DOM, updating the UI and removing the List Item from the user's screen]
 ```